caston1981/ELM11-Citrus-Doom/README.md

 ## Overview

-This project has evolved from a Citrus Doom port to a comprehensive ELM11 game development framework.
+This project started as an ambitious project to create a Citrus Doom port.
+However before we can do this we will test out simple games and demos.
 It includes:

 - **Love2D Game Library**: Complete games adapted from Love2D patterns
 - **Educational Examples**: Love2D concepts demonstrated for ELM11